vitalets/yc-serverless-live-debug-original/README.md

 GET /?
 Response sent
 ```
+Click provided link and check console.

 See [example](/example) for more details.

+> Don't forget to add `.live-debug` dir to `.gitignore`

 ## Usage
 On server all requests are handled by single `stub` function.